lizhanmit/learning-notes/python-data-science-libraries-note/python-data-science-libraries-note.md

 While a **scatter** plot is an excellent tool for getting a first impression about possible correlation, it certainly is not definitive proof of a connection.

 Even if a correlation exists between two values, it still does not mean that a change in one would result in a change in the other.
 In other words, **correlation does not imply causation**.

+Vertical and horizontal **bar** charts are often a good choice if you want to see the difference between your categories.

+If you are interested in ratios, then **pie** plots are an excellent tool.

+Sometimes, a Series contains a few smaller categories.
+As a result, creating a pie plot with `<series_name>.plot(kind="pie")` will produce several tiny slices with overlapping labels.
+To address this problem, you can lump the smaller categories into a single group.
+Merge all categories with a condition, e.g. total under 100,000, into a category called "Other", then create a **pie** plot.